Iksas/inky-frame/README.md

     python show_image.py -p ~/Pictures/

-Cron can be used to display a different image every hour/day/week.
+[Cron](https://help.ubuntu.com/community/CronHowto) can be used to display a new image automatically.
+For example, to display a new image every day at 3am, a cron job like this could be used:

+	0 3 * * * python3 /<SCRIPT_FOLDER>/show_image.py -p /PICTURE_FOLDER_/

+Useful cron examples can be found [here](https://crontab.guru/examples.html).